ufs-community/ufs-weather-model/doc/UsersGuide/source/AquaPlanet.rst

 .. _aquaplanet:

 *********************
-AquaPlanet Test Case
+Aquaplanet Test Case
 *********************

-The AquaPlanet test case is an idealized atmosphere-only forecast configuration designed to study atmospheric dynamics in a simplified Earth-like setting where all land is replaced with ocean.
+The Aquaplanet test case is an idealized atmosphere-only forecast configuration designed to study atmospheric dynamics in a simplified Earth-like setting where all land is replaced with ocean.
 This configuration removes the complexity of land-surface interactions, topography, and regional variations, allowing researchers to focus on fundamental atmospheric processes such as tropical convection, Hadley circulation, jet stream dynamics, and the global energy budget.

 The test case runs at C48 resolution with the ``FV3_GFS_v17_p8_ugwpv1`` physics suite.
 Initial conditions are created by modifying standard GFS data to represent an aquaplanet configuration: sea surface temperatures (SST) follow an idealized latitudinal profile, all land is converted to ocean, topography is set to zero, and sea ice is removed.
 The atmospheric initial state is configured with idealized vertical profiles of temperature, humidity, and winds appropriate for an aquaplanet simulation.